magento/devdocs/guides/v1.0/architecture/archi_perspectives/arch_layers.md

 * Service contracts are the recommended way for one module to access another module's domain-level code.
 This loosely coupled solution is the optimal way for most modules to access another module.

 * A module can directly call into another module.
-This tightly-coupled solution is not recommended for most situations, but is sometimes unavoidable.
+This tightly coupled solution is not recommended for most situations, but is sometimes unavoidable.

 * Domain layer code in one module can also plug itself into another module by: